FIBK — First Interstate BancSystem, Inc.

 1. Key Financial Results and Metrics

-- Net Income: $108.8 million, or $1.08 per diluted share, up from $71.4 million, or $0.69 per diluted share in Q3 2025.
+- Net Income: $108.8 million, or $1.08 per diluted share, up from $71.4 million or $0.69 per diluted share in Q3 2025.

-- Net Interest Margin (NIM): Improved to 3.34% (excluding purchase accounting accretion), up 4 basis points from Q3 2025 and 26 basis points from Q4 2024.
+- Net Interest Margin: Improved to 3.34% (excluding purchase accounting accretion), a 4 basis point increase from Q3 2025 and a 26 basis point increase from Q4 2024.

 - Non-Interest Income: Increased significantly to $106.6 million, primarily due to a $62.7 million gain from branch divestitures.

-- Credit Quality: Criticized loans decreased by 9.6%, while net charge-offs increased to $22.1 million, driven by one specific credit.
+- Credit Quality: Criticized loans decreased by $112.3 million (9.6%), while non-performing assets fell by $47.3 million (26%).
+Net charge-offs were $22.1 million, driven by one significant credit.

 2. Strategic Updates and Business Highlights

-- Branch Optimization: Continued divestitures in Arizona, Kansas, and Nebraska, with plans to consolidate branches in North Dakota and Minnesota, reducing footprint from 14 to 10 states.
+- Branch Optimization: Continued divestitures in Arizona, Kansas, and Nebraska, with plans to consolidate branches in North Dakota and Minnesota, reducing the footprint from 14 to 10 states.

 3. Forward Guidance and Outlook